daniyalshah/csci3055u-project-template/README.md

 # Analysis of the language

-##Procedure vs Functional
+## Procedure vs Functional in Scala
 In Scala, you have the option to use **Procedure** style syntax, and **Functional** (If you force yourself too).
 It enables both, but let's go into furthur detail.

 ### Procedural programming in Scala
-the defination of procedural programming according to google is: “Procedural programming is a programming paradigm, derived from structured programming, based upon the concept of the procedure call.
-Procedures, also known as routines, subroutines, or functions (not to be confused with mathematical functions, but similar to those used in functional programming), simply contain a series of computational steps to be carried out.”.
+The defination of procedural programming according to google is: *“Procedural programming is a programming paradigm, derived from structured programming, based upon the concept of the procedure call.
+Procedures, also known as routines, subroutines, or functions (not to be confused with mathematical functions, but similar to those used in functional programming), simply contain a series of computational steps to be carried out.”*.

 Well this defination definatly sounds like coding in Scala!
 The procedure syntax compiles to a method that returns.
 Scala enables this, let's see an example.

 ```scala
 object HelloWorld {
   def main(args: Array[String]) {